jm2375/Healthcare-Management-Portal/README.md

 # Hospital-Receptionist-Website
-This is a simulated platformed designed for receptionists working in a hospital setting.
+This is a simulated platform designed for receptionists working in a hospital setting.
 It implements all aspects of web development to create real-world applicable tools.

 ## Key Features
 - Login Systems: Receptionists can securely login to the website by verifying their account information against an SQL database.